natkalia/people-recruitment-task/README.md

 Features of the mocked-up view required to be implemented as recruitment task:

-* Button with plus on the bottom should add a new cell (I named it Card): a popup appears with the option to enter the cell content, and after confirming the popup content disappears and a new cell is created
+* Button with plus on the bottom should add a new cell: a popup appears with the option to enter the cell content, and after confirming the popup content disappears and a new cell is created
 * Button with plus in the Ethnicity section should add another cell to the Ethnicity section - similar to the above
 * Button with minus to the right of Ethnicity - removes all of Ethnicity (and thus Black, Hispanic as well),